Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Another way we used to assess dehydration was by checking the dog's gum capillary refill time (CRT).
 When dehydration takes place, the volume of circulating blood is reduced from its normal amount.
 The gums are the best place to look for this.
 To check for capillary refill time do the following: Press on your dog's gums with your fingertip until the area becomes white, then remove your finger and count how long it takes for the gum's surface to return to its normal pink color.
 Generally, the normal refill time is less than two seconds.
 The average capillary refill time in a dog is 1.5 seconds.
 More than that may suggest the blood is not flowing normally.

-Warning: see your vet immediately if your dog doesn't pass these hydration tests!
+Warning: See your vet immediately if your dog doesn't pass these hydration tests!

-Step 3: Fasting
+Step 3: Fast Your Dog

 If the hydration levels check out, you can proceed to fasting.
-To fast, pack away any food he may have out and don't feed him anything (including treats!) for at least 12-24 hours.
-The purpose of this is to allow the gastro-intestinal tract to rest and recover if inflamed.
+To fast, pack away any food he may have out and don't feed him anything (including treats!) for at least 12 to 24 hours.
+The purpose of this is to allow the gastrointestinal tract to rest and recover if inflamed.

 Fasting for a few hours will do no harm, and, in this case, it is considered therapeutic.
-Indeed, according to veterinarian Nancy Scanlan in an article for Veterinary Practice News, "Complete or modified fasting is a natural part of a wild canine's diet and fasting or some form of reduced calories also benefits their health."
+Indeed, according to veterinarian Nancy Scanlan in an article for Veterinary Practice News, "Complete or modified fasting is a natural part of a wild canine diet and fasting or some form of reduced calories also benefits their health."

 Warning!
 See your vet immediately if your dog continues to vomit even after you have taken the food away!

-Step 4: Keep Them Hydrated
+Step 4: Keep Your Dog Hydrated

-Often, water may cause further upset, leading to more vomit, and actually increasing dehydration, creating significant problems.
+Often, water may cause further upset, leading to more vomit and actually increasing dehydration, creating significant problems.
 This usually happens if a dog with an upset stomach gulps down a large quantity of water in a short amount of time.
 Before you know it, all the water has come back up and he's back to square one.

 To prevent your dog from consuming water too quickly, offer him ice chips instead—at least until he feels better.
 You can also try freezing Gatorade and offer it for him to lick.
 If there is no vomiting for at least four hours, you can try filling his bowl with small quantities of water.
 Don't let your dog gulp lots of water at once; try 1/4 to 1/2 cup an hour depending on your dog's size (unless otherwise directed by your veterinarian).